kbarry91/nfa-string-matcher/README.md

 ## Running the Tests
 - The program has both a Launch Program and Test Mode.
 As running test mode is self explanitory I will describe how to run the main application.
-### Test A Entered Expression Against a Entered String
+### Test An Entered Expression Against An Entered String
 To allow future developement advancements the program has been developed with both a main program and test mode. to run the program in main mode